-When you go to the Contracts tab in CMDB, you see just the 'active' contracts by default.
+When you go to the Contracts in the Assets tab, you see just the 'active' contracts by default.
 To access expired contracts, click on Active Contracts and select Expired Contracts from the drop-down menu.
 Then you can click on a contract to access its available information.

 Renewing a contract